-- With SmartSafe or Preset Failsafe, when the receiver only is turned on (no transmitter signal is present), the throttle channel has no output, to avoid operating or arming the electronic speed control. - All other channels are driven to their preset failsafe positions set during binding.
+When the receiver only is turned on (no transmitter signal is present), all channels have no output signal, to avoid overdriving the servos and linkages.

-Note: Some analog servos may coast slightly even though no signal is present.
+Note: Some analog servos may drift slightly during power-up even though no signal is present.
 This is normal.